oblaser/oblaser/readme_continued.md

 - [naming standard for filesystem path components](https://stackoverflow.com/questions/2235173/what-is-the-naming-standard-for-path-components)

 ## Support
-If you would like to support me, you can [buy me a coffee](https://www.buymeacoffee.com/oblaser).
-Thank you!
+If you would like to support me, you can do so: [paypal.me/oblaser](https://paypal.me/oblaser) Thank you!
+If you don't have paypal: [buy me a coffee](https://www.buymeacoffee.com/oblaser)